ayeshajaved00/Doubly-Degenerate-Non-Linear-Advection-Diffusion-Reaction-equation/README.md

 │   │   ├── MScheme.m                            # MATLAB script for M scheme
 │   │   ├── Richards_Newton.m                    # MATLAB script for Newton scheme
 │   │   ├── Adap_Richards.m                      # MATLAB script for adaptive M scheme
-│   │   ├── contraction_Arithmetic.m             # The MATLAB script that runs all the results of the schemes and plots them │   ├── 📂 Convergence_Order
+│   │   ├── contraction_Arithmetic.m             # The MATLAB script that runs all the results of the schemes and plot them │   ├── 📂 Convergence_Order
 │   │   ├── order_convergenec.m                   # MATLAB script for Convergence order
 │   ├── 📂 Error_Vs_Iter